OctopusDeploy/docs/src/pages/docs/infrastructure/accounts/azure/index.md

 To manually create a Federated Credential follow the [Add a federated credential](https://oc.to/create-azure-credentials) section in the Azure AD documentation, or create it with a [script](#create-federated-credential-via-script).

-The federated credential will need the **Issuer** value set to the publically accessible Octopus Server URI configured in the previous step, this value must also not have a trailing slash (/), for example `https://samples.octopus.app`.
+The federated credential will need the **Issuer** value set to the publicly accessible Octopus Server URI configured in the previous step, this value must also not have a trailing slash (/), for example `https://samples.octopus.app`.

-Please read [OpenID Connect Subject Identifier](/docs/infrastructure/accounts/openid-connect) on how to customise the **Subject** value.
+Please read [OpenID Connect Subject Identifier](/docs/infrastructure/accounts/openid-connect) on how to customize the **Subject** value.

-The **Audiance** value can be left at the default, or set to a custom value if needed.
+The **Audience** value can be left at the default, or set to a custom value if needed.

+#### Azure Tool support for OpenID Connect

+To support OpenID Connect authentication, you will need to ensure it is supported in the versions of the tooling:

+- az CLI requires 2.30+
+- az PowerShell modules requires 7.0+
+- azurerm terraform provider required 3.22+

 ## Resource permissions {#resource-permissions}